pablodiste/data-store/README.md

 #### Using Room
 We have provided base DAOs for using with Room:

 - `RoomSourceOfTruth` stores individual objects.
+This type of source of truth is used, for example, when fetching data from APIs which return a single entity in the response.
 - `RoomListSourceOfTruth` stores a list of entities.
+This type of source of truth is used, for example, when fetching data from APIs which return a list of entities as a response.

 For example if we want to store a list of People we can do:
 ```kotlin